 Sankofa, a word in the Twi language of Ghana, means, “Go back and fetch it”.
 Put simply, it is the practice of going into the past in order to learn from it and reclaim one’s essence.
-In this sixty-minute documentary, Chicago’s past and present-day black community will be explored and reflected upon, with the aim of inspiring and guiding the next generations of black people living in the city.
+In this sixty-minute documentary, black history and present-day black community will be explored and reflected upon, with the aim of inspiring and guiding the next generations of black people living in the city.

 Sankofa Chicago is a sponsored project through FRACTURED ATLAS, a 501(c)(3) non-profit arts organization.
 Contributions for the charitable purposes of Sankofa Chicago must be made payable to “Fractured Atlas” only, and are tax-deductible to the extent permitted by law.